wpxpo/blogen/readme.txt

 == Copyright ==

-Blogon WordPress Theme, Copyright (C) 2020, wpxpo Blogon is distributed under the terms of the GNU GPL.
+Blogen WordPress Theme, Copyright (C) 2020, wpxpo Blogen is distributed under the terms of the GNU GPL.

 == Credits ==